jerryhwg/Go/README.md

 # Install

+Download

 https://golang.org/dl

 In VS Code

 Search Go in Extensions and install

-> Right bottom -> Plain Text -> Go -> "Some Go analysis tools are missing from your GOPATH.
+> Right bottom -> Plain Text -> Go -> Some Go analysis tools are missing from your GOPATH.
 Install.

 Env setup